myint/scspell/README.txt

 The English dictionary distributed with scspell is derived from the `SCOWL word lists <http://wordlist.sourceforge.net>`_ .
-See ``SCOWL-LICENSE.txt`` for the myriad licenses that apply to that file.
+See ``SCOWL-LICENSE.txt`` for the myriad licenses that apply to that dictionary.

 Bugs, etc.
 ============

 **scspell** is `hosted on Launchpad <http://launchpad.net/scspell>`_; this would be a great place to file bug reports and feature requests or track development via `bzr <http://bazaar-vcs.org>`_.

-If that's not your style, just send an email to
-Paul Pelzl <pelzlpj at gmail dot com> .
+If that's not your style, just send an email to Paul Pelzl <``pelzlpj at gmail dot com``> .